EddMarwa/CodeQuest/README.md

 #Getting Started<br>
-Setting Up the Application:
+Setting Up the Application:<br>
 No setup is required for the Code Quest application.
-Users simply need to open the web application in their browser.
+Users simply need to open the web application in their browser.<br>
-Initial Configurations:
+Initial Configurations:<br>
 No initial configurations are needed before using the application.
-Users can start coding immediately.
+Users can start coding immediately.<br>
-Starting Your First Coding Session:
+Starting Your First Coding Session:<br>
-Open the Code Quest application website in your web browser.
+Open the Code Quest application website in your web browser.<br>
-Click on the code editor to begin writing your JavaScript code.
+Click on the code editor to begin writing your JavaScript code.<br>
 Once you have written your code, click the "Run Code" button to see the output in the output section.

 #User Interface Overview<br>
 The Code Quest application features a simple and intuitive user interface designed to help beginners focus on learning JavaScript.
-The main components of the interface include:
+The main components of the interface include:<br>
-Code Editor:
+Code Editor:<br>
 A built-in code editor where users can write their JavaScript code.
 The editor provides syntax highlighting and an easy-to-use interface.
-Run Code Button:
+Run Code Button:<br>
-A button is located below the code editor.
+A button is located below the code editor.<br>
 Users can click this button to execute their code and view the output.
 Output Section:
 A section that displays the output of the executed code.
 Located below the Run Code button, providing immediate feedback.
-Footer:
+Footer:<br>
 Contains details about the creators of the application.
 Provides additional information and credits.
 Navigating the Application: